Back Taxes: How to File for Previous Years

-- Back taxes refer to unpaid taxes for a specific year.
-In most cases, back taxes will accrue interest and penalties if they are not filed on time, unless a refund is expected.
+• Back taxes refer to unpaid taxes for a specific year.
+Back taxes typically accrue interest and penalties if they are not filed on time, unless you’re owed a tax refund.

 How to file back taxes